-The general equity market are in a process of dropping and you might have already suffered some losses.
-It will be challenging to implement something like this in the middle of it as your portfolio have already taken hit, and then you found yourself over exposed.
+The general equity market is in a process of dropping and you might have already suffered some losses.
+It will be challenging to implement something like this in the middle of it as your portfolio has already taken a hit, and then you found yourself overexposed.

 This maximum exposure can still work, but perhaps you need to tweak the parameters a bit.
-Since the value is already down a fair bit, the potential draw down should be adjusted downwards, and not used like 40-50% of your portfolio.
+Since the value is already down a fair bit, the potential drawdown should be adjusted downwards, and not used as 40-50% of your portfolio.
 If you use that, you will probably be so overweight in cash or bonds at the wrong time.

 If we are in the midst of some initial recovery (if you can spot this, which can be difficult), limiting your exposure to equity this way… just feel really weird and not right.

-There are some markets, such as the emerging markets, that the volatility is so much that perhaps fluid shifting of equity exposure is just difficult.
+There are some markets, such as the emerging markets, where the volatility is so much that perhaps fluid shifting of equity exposure is just difficult.

 If you cannot take this volatility, then most likely it is better for you to form the majority of your portfolio with bonds.

 If you currently do not earn an income, you will need another way to reframe market drawdowns.

 One of the components of determining risk tolerance and maximum equity exposure is income.